Blacksheep909/SpotMicroESP32/code/README.md

   - [IBusBM](https://github.com/bolderflight/IBusBM): For handling the FS-i6 (iBus) receiver communication.
   - [Ramp](https://github.com/Erriez/ErriezRamp): Controls ramping (acceleration/deceleration) of servo movements.

+- All of these libraries can be accessed within the Arduino IDE in the Libraries tab
 ### Setup and Configuration

 1. **Configure Arduino Code**: